silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 the creators of UNIX decided that they should rewrite UNIX (which was entirely written in assembly) using a compiled language.
-They liked some features of BCPL but found the language too complicated, so they designed a simpler version which they called just "B" (get it?).
-But as computer technology developed, they found that B was unable to take advantage of the latest innovations so in 1972 they designed a new language as its successor: C (haha!).
-By 1973 UNIX was almost entirely written in C. Today, C is still considered the go-to language for large, complicated programs like operating systems.
+They liked some features of BCPL but found the language too complicated, so they designed a simpler version which they called just "B".
+But as computer technology developed, they found that B was unable to take advantage of the latest computer innovations so in 1972 they designed a new language as its successor: C. By 1973 UNIX was almost entirely written in C. Today, C is still considered the go-to language for large, complicated programs like operating systems.
 {: .deeper}

 Like assembly, C is written as plain text, but unlike assembly it no longer